ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 physically resistant to hardware tampering.
 The component that is implicitly trusted is often referred to as a Root of Trust.

-A conveyance protocol that is authenticated and integrity protected can be used to convey unprotected Evidence, assuming the following properties exists:
+A conveyance protocol that provides authentication and integrity protection can be used to convey unprotected Evidence, assuming the following properties exists:

    1. The key used to authenticate and integrity protect the conveyance channel is trusted by the Verifier to speak for the Attesting Environment(s) that collected claims about the Target Environment(s).